GSA/datagov-website/www.data.gov/apps-2.md

 Application:
 This imagery is used to determine areas impacted by Hurricane Sandy.
 The imagery is also used to do before and after comparisons to determine areas to concentrate response, recovery operations.

-Close
+## Inundation Analysis Tool

-* Inundation Analysis Tool: Helps in determining the frequency (or occurrence of high waters for different elevations above a specified threshold) and duration (or the amount of time that the specified location is inundated by water) of observed high waters (tides).
+Inundation Analysis Tool: Helps in determining the frequency (or occurrence of high waters for different elevations above a specified threshold) and duration (or the amount of time that the specified location is inundated by water) of observed high waters (tides).

-×

-#### Inundation Analysis Tool

 Sponsor:
 NOAA